cirruselli/MS4-Django-Ellis/README.md

 The user goals of this website are:
 * Search and view the products
 * Add your own profile
 * View product ratings and rate oneself
+* Shop

 ## User Experience (UX)